Swift vs Kotlin vs Flutter in App Development: What to Choose?

 Cross-platform development with Flutter

-Flutter, on the other hand, is a 100% cross-platform framework dedicated to writing clean native-like code simultaneously for Android and iOS applications.
-Flutter supports a wide range of platforms while still relying on native code.
-Its versatility and speedy implementation make it the most popular among other cross-platform frameworks.
+Flutter, created by Google, is a 100% cross-platform framework dedicated to writing clean, native-like code simultaneously for Android and iOS applications.
+Since its release in 2017, Flutter has gained popularity due to its versatility and rapid implementation capabilities.
+Flutter supports a wide range of platforms, including mobile, web, and desktop, while still relying on native code.

-While Flutter is a very young framework, it’s already used by some of the world’s favourite brands, such as Google, Groupon, Philips, and more.
-Miquido has been among the first companies to adopt Flutter development solutions in its tech stack and relied on it to complete our crown jewel – the Topline app for the Abbey Road Studios.
+While Flutter is relatively young, it has matured rapidly due to market demands and an expanding community.
+It is already used by some of the world’s favorite brands, such as Google, Groupon, Philips, and more.
+At Miquido, we were among the first companies to adopt Flutter in our tech stack, using it to develop the Topline app for Abbey Road Studios, showcasing Flutter development potential in delivering high-quality cross-platform solutions.

-Pros and cons of each language for business owners and developers
+Pros and cons of Swift, Kotlin vs Flutter for business owners and developers

 Now that we’re done with the basics and you have a better understanding of what each language has to offer, it’s time to get more specific.